hughshuwang/home/home_backup/README.md

     - Manually install Vundle from git repo
     - Run :PluginInstall/:PluginUpdate in vundle
     - Customized configs are stored in .vim/plugin
-    - Please keep folders in .vim/bundle all .git repos
+    - Keep folders in .vim/bundle all .git repos